 Simon Bray is shining a light on grief by re-staging old photographs of people with their lost loved ones.
+We discover why Simon is recording their stories through his photos and podcast.

 “These are people who live down the road from you, opening up and sharing their experiences of potentially the hardest days they’ve lived through,” says photographer Simon Bray.
 “That’s not easy, but it’s reality.”